FezzedOne/epsilon-rp/Server rules.md

 -   **Will you follow the rules next time?**
    Ditto again. *Required.*

--   **Do you know anyone who can vouch for you?**
+-   **Do you know any people who can vouch for you?**
-   They don't need to be on Epsilon RP. *Required.*
+   They don't need to be on Starbound Zeta. *Required.*

 Roleplay rules
 ==============

-Read these before roleplaying on Epsilon RP. *IC* stands for *in-character* and *OOC* stands for *out-of-character*. *ERP* stands for *erotic roleplay* and *CRP* stands for *combat roleplay*.
+Read these before roleplaying on Starbound Zeta. *IC* stands for *in-character* and *OOC* stands for *out-of-character*. *ERP* stands for *erotic roleplay* and *CRP* stands for *combat roleplay*.

 ### Definitions

 - **RP:** Roleplay.
 - **Combat roleplay (CRP):** Roleplay in which a character attempts to fight another character or defend against a fight.
 Attempts to harm a character without engaging in combat do not count, though they do count for consent purposes.
 - **Erotic roleplay (ERP):** Roleplay in which a character performs actions that are sexual or erotic in nature. *Romantic roleplay* does not always fall under this term.
-- **In character (IC):** Whenever you are roleplaying as a character.
+- **In character (IC):** Whenever one is roleplaying as a character.
 This includes actions taken by characters or stuff happening in the background.
-- **Out of character (OOC):** Whenever you are not roleplaying as any character.
+- **Out of character (OOC):** Whenever one is not roleplaying as any character.
 This includes any chat directly to other roleplayers outside of roleplay itself.
 - **Metagaming:** Any use of out-of-character knowledge in an in-character manner.
-Examples of this include "reading minds" when your character is not telepathic, acting as if your character knows anything they wouldn't know under the circumstances, and spite RP (defined below).
+Examples of this include "reading minds" when your character is not telepathic, acting as if your character knows anything he or she wouldn't know under the circumstances, and spite RP (defined below).
 - **Godmodding:** Roleplay in which one character forces actions on another without OOC consent or against OOC refusal or in which a character swoops in and does everything with the snap of a finger, or similar roleplay.
 - **Powergaming:** Roleplay involving any abilities, weapons or other items not listed on a combat sheet, if they don't fall under the exceptions list, or involving *twinking*, defined below.
 This typically merits a discussion with staff and character balancing.
 This is not to be confused with *godmodding*, defined above.
 - **Twinking:** Roleplay involving grossly overpowered characters with few or no weaknesses.
 Such characters are called *twinks*.
 - **Munchkin:** A roleplayer who engages in CRP to win rather than to have fun, tell stories and interact with other characters.
 - **Spite RP:** Adjusting a character's behaviour or actions based on OOC relationships and vendettas.
 Sometimes, spite RP goes to the point of outright harassment.
 - **Forced RP:** Abuse or bending of the rules in order to force an RP action on someone else's character.
+- **Bullshit roleplay (BSRP):** Behaving in an OOCly "assholish" manner during roleplay.
+See <u>[this link](https://springhole.net/writing/bad-spirited-roleplaying.htm)</u> for more info on what constitutes BSRP.
 - **Non-player character (NPC):** Any character not directly RPed by any player.
-- **Multi-clienting:** Connecting to the server with multiple SB clients to be able to RP multiple characters.
+- **Multi-clienting:** Roleplaying multiple characters at the same time, regardless of how many actual SB clients are involved.

 ### Important stuff

 -   ***Use common sense.*** There's no telling how many problems could be resolved or avoided by following this one simple rule.
 -   **If a staff member tells you there's a problem, there's a problem.
-Do not ignore staff just because your violation is not explicitly listed or referenced in the rules.** Staff will try to work with you to correct the problem without resorting to staff action.
+Do not ignore staff just because your violation is not explicitly listed or referenced in the rules.** Staff will try to work with you to correct the problem without resorting to drastic actions.
 -   **Ignorance is no excuse or "get out of jail free" card.
 Please read the rules.**
 -   **Forced RP or other abuse or manipulation of the rules to one's own benefit (e.g., harassing a roleplayer into death consent) will lead to staff action.
 Don't play the rules game.** Victims of forced RP or rule abuse should immediately privately report it to the staff via Discord DMs.
 -   **Powergaming, godmodding and metagaming are NOT allowed.**
 -   **Original characters please.
 References to other franchises are fine, but they are generally fictional in the in-character universe.** If you want to roleplay an existing franchise character, staff permission *and* an ironclad IC justification are required.
 -   **Staff permission is required to roleplay certain important lore characters, e.g., Clipped Council members.**
--   **Magic and psionics are NOT allowed.** All character abilities and items should have some sort of reasonably realistic explanation behind them (within the realm of hard sci-fi).
+-   **Magic, psionics and other supernatural stuff are NOT allowed.** All character abilities and items should have some sort of reasonably technological or mundane explanation behind them (within the realm of "low" sci-fi like *Serenity*, *Firefly* or *Rimworld*).
+The explanation doesn't need to be rigorously hard-science or anything, but it can't just be "it's magic" or "somehow".
 If you intend to roleplay existing characters with magical or psionic abilities, either retcon out the abilities or don't play the characters at all.
 -   **Character abilities, equipment and resources should be ICly justified and preferably balanced, with sensible weaknesses.** Don't just make a billionaire character willy-nilly.
 Roleplayers who make overpowered or "gamey" characters will have a chat with staff first.
 -   **If you are violating rules, staff may require your character to "take an L", force CRP consent, allow others to void you without consequence or permakill your character, etc., depending on the severity of the violation.
 If violations are bad enough, you may be banned from RP.
 Rule violations done out of OOC spite will receive more stringent punishment.** IC explanation for punishment consequences is generally left to the punished roleplayer, if staff do not provide it.